ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Validate e-KYC permissions for e-KYC partner as per the e-KYC policies retrieved and identify the demo fields configured to be part of the response
 1. Appends the response with the demographic and id fields as per the policy
 1. The system validates the sec_language attribute in the request and appends the response with the demographic fields in language requested.
-1. The system proceeds to execute Notification-SMS
+1. The system proceeds to send SMS Notification
 1. Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)

 Please refer to the [**eKYC API**](ID-Authentication-APIs#ekyc-service-public) for more details.